Select Department

 Beatmatching your track selection gives you total control, and a sense of spontaneity at the same time.

-I started my DJ journey in Ableton, I didn’t HAVE to beat match.
-I played hybrid live looping DJ style sets (Epic Prep!) and I learned the art of troubleshooting on stage without sweating very quickly…
+I started my DJ journey in Ableton, I didn’t have to beat match.
+I played hybrid live looping DJ style sets and I learned the art of troubleshooting on stage without sweating very quickly…

 When I took the plunge into beatmatching it helped to develop and tune my ears.
 I know what to listen for, my ears were “trained” and I am a much more confident DJ and performer.